-- The Digimon episode "Crest of Sincerity" features Sora and Mimi getting chased out of the bathroom while taking a shower.
+- "Crest of Sincerity" features Sora and Mimi getting chased out of the bathroom while taking a shower.
 As a result, the poor girls are seen in nothing but towels, understandably freaking out.

 - Doraemon has Shizuka, the main character's Love Interest.
 A Running Gag that's been going on for 25 years now is that any time she takes a bath — anywhere, anywhen — Nobita will walk in on her, run past her being chased by a dinosaur, teleport her into the middle of school, accidentally brainwash her to become a militant nudist, etc, etc.